 What To Expect

-You may feel the need to urinate frequently for a while after the surgery, but this should improve with time.
+You may feel the need to urinate often for a while after the surgery.
+But this should improve with time.
 It may burn when you urinate.
 Drink lots of fluids to help with the burning.
 Your urine also may look pink for up to 2 to 3 weeks after surgery.
 This is because there may be blood in it.

-You may be instructed to avoid strenuous activity for about 3 weeks following TUR.
+You may have to avoid strenuous activity and heavy lifting for about 3 weeks after your surgery.

 Why It Is Done

 - Diagnosis.
-TUR is used to examine the inside of the bladder to see if abnormal tissue (tumors) in the bladder.
+It is used to examine the inside of the bladder to see if abnormal tissue (tumors) in the bladder are cancer.

 - Staging.
-TUR can determine whether cancers are growing into the bladder wall.
+This surgery can find out if cancer is growing into the bladder wall.

 - Treatment.
-One or more small tumors can be removed from inside the bladder during TUR.
+One or more small tumors can be removed from inside the bladder during this surgery.

 How Well It Works

 This surgery may be done to find out if a bladder tumor is cancer.
 If the tumor is cancer, removing it is the most common and effective treatment for early-stage bladder cancer.
-It may also be effective for more advanced cancer if all the cancer is removed and biopsies show that no cancer cells remain.
+It may also be effective for more advanced cancer if all the cancer is removed and biopsies show that no cancer remains.

 - Bladder infection (cystitis).